How to Draw in Excel Using VBA – 5 Examples

 Steps:

-• To start with, insert a module going through the same steps shown in Method 1.
+• Insert a module, following the steps described in Method 1.

 Sub FillColor_Border()